Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 1. (`ncn-m001#`) Adjust boot order for management NCNs so the next boot will use disk.
-   This ensures that when the node is powered up again it will boot from disk rather than attempting to PXEboot before the services to support that are available.
+   This ensures that when the node is powered up again it will boot from disk rather than attempting to PXE boot before the services to support that are available.

    ```bash
    pdsh -w ncn-m001,$MASTERS,$STORAGE,$WORKERS 'efibootmgr -n $(efibootmgr | grep "CRAY UEFI OS 0"| cut -c 5-8)' | dshbak -c